Tufton Beamish, Baron Chelwood: Political career

 In 1945, his father retired from politics and Beamish was chosen to replace him as the Conservative candidate for the 1945 general election.
 He was elected and continued to serve as the constituency Member of Parliament until he retired from the Commons at the February 1974 general election.

 From 1947 to 1953, Beamish served on the executive of the 1922 Committee and, from 1965 to 1967, as opposition spokesman on defence.
-He never sought, and even refused, the offer of a ministerial position.
+He remained a backbencher through his entire career and was uninterested in cabinet office.
 Beamish was a firm believer in the creation of European harmony through the promotion of a strong European Economic Community (serving on the Monnet Action Committee for United States of Europe, 1971–76).
 He was strongly opposed to the Soviet Union's domination of Eastern Europe to which he addressed himself in his 1950 book Must Night Fall?.
+He chaired the Conservative Foreign Affairs Committee from 1960 to 1964.

 In 1970, he published a book, Half Marx, warning against the rise of the extreme left in the Labour Party.
-His other noted publication was a book on the Battle of Lewes (1264) between King Henry III and Simon de Montfort, but he is most noted for his interest in nature conservancy.
-He was an active member of the Royal Society for the Protection of Birds, and, from 1978, a member of the Nature Conservancy Council.
+His other noted publication was Battle Royale (1965), a book on the Battle of Lewes (1264) between King Henry III and Simon de Montfort.
+However, he was also widely noted fort his interest in nature conservancy: he was an active member of the Royal Society for the Protection of Birds, and, from 1978, a member of the Nature Conservancy Council.
 He fought hard for the passing of a private member's bill that was enacted as the Protection of Birds Act 1954, and the subsequent amendments in 1964 and 1967.
 As a member of the House of Lords, he campaigned vigorously for the passing of the Wildlife and Countryside Act 1981.
 He was Deputy President of Sussex Wildlife Trust from 1967 until 1978.

 Although Beamish's name inspired the Private Eye character Sir Bufton Tufton, he was not as far to the right of the Tory party as was suggested by that character, who bore a closer resemblance to the likes of Sir Gerald Nabarro, Sir Patrick Wall, Sir Marcus Fox, and the general attitudes associated with the Monday Club.
 Within the party, Beamish was considered a "One Nation Conservative" and as a member of the House of Lords he moved an amendment to the Community Charge ('Poll Tax') legislation to have the charge vary by income rather than being the same rate for all.